Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Indiana Stats and Trends

-- Indiana has two wins against the spread in 10 games this season.

-- This year, the Hoosiers are winless against the spread when entering a game as an underdog of 7 points or more (in three chances).
+- The Hoosiers have yet to cover the spread this year when underdogs by 7 points or more in three chances.

-- Indiana's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Indiana's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- Indiana is 2-3 against the spread and 2-3 overall when the team picks up more than 296.7 yards.
+- Indiana is 2-3 against the spread and 2-3 overall when the team amasses over 296.7 yards.

-- The Hoosiers have turned the ball over seven more times (19 total) than the Golden Gophers have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.